Kitware/paraviewweb/documentation/content/docs/multi_user_setup.md

 ParaViewWeb is simply ParaView, compiled with the Python option turned on.
 Any machine where it is to be run must either have a suitable graphics environment, or else ParaView must also be compiled with OSMesa support so that it can do offscreen (software) rendering.

-There is some basic information about getting up and running with ParaViewWeb in the [Setup](setup.html) guide.

 ### Rendering environment

 Perhaps the first task to be undertaken is to decide whether you want hardware or software rendering.
 There is a great deal of information available throughout these guides regarding how to do either task.